tranquilo12/kli/README.md

 # Kaggle-CLI (kli)
-An unoffical Kaggle CLI (with a setup file, and some error checks)
+An unoffical Kaggle CLI (with a config file, and some error checks)

 	Installation: pip install kli